rareylab/InteractionDrawer/help/JSON.md

   the hydrophobic contact in the drawing, each control point being defined by its position of x- and y-coordinates.
 Each control point can also optionally be provided with "atomLinks": if one of the atoms referenced in this Array is moved, the control point then follows the movement.
-If not set, the nearest atom is automatically linked to the control point.
+If not set, the nearest atom is automatically linked to the control point
 - "controlPointsInsertId" (Number|optional): If a hydrophobic contact with "id" already exists, add the control points to the present contact.
 This defines at which position in the present control point to insert these given control points.
 Will be inserted at the end if undefined